passcryptum/docs/pages/how-tos/general.md

 ## Run standalone offline application

-To run the Passcryptum mobile or desktop offline application:
+In order to run the Passcryptum mobile or desktop offline application:

 - Either you have or not a Passcryptum account, use the [PWA method](#pwa-method).
 - If you have a [Passcryptum account](../overview/glossary.md#passcryptum-account), use the [Existing account](#existing-account) instruction.